pyglfw/pyglfw/README.rst

 Introduction
 ============

-        About GLFW
-        Other bindings
+At the moment of development there were numerous implementations of bindings for glfw library to python.

-These binding were developed with the following assumptions in mind:
+Besides NIH syndrome these binding were developed with the following assumptions in mind:

  - Compatibility with GLFW version 3 and higher api.
  - Support for both Python2 (2.7) and Python3 (3.3+).
  - Provide pythonic api.
  - No external dependencies.
 Thus using ctypes.

 Platforms
 ---------